Datalayer-Storage/Distributed-Internet-Gateway/README.md

 ## Introduction

 DIG (Distributed-Internet-Gateway) serves as a Web 2.0 gateway to content hosted on the Chia datalayer, aiming to integrate into a decentralized, peer-to-peer (P2P), and verifiable content delivery network (CDN).
 It provides web interface access to the Chia datalayer, facilitates integration into a mesh network for decentralized content hosting, and offers cross-platform compatibility.
+This software runs a node to power the DIG Network.

 ## Prerequisites